Table of Contents

 - The binding of IgE antibodies to FcRI receptors on mast cells and basophils is essential for the subsequent allergic response.
 Sensitized mast cells and basophils become primed for reactivity to specific allergens.
 This means that upon re-exposure to the same allergen, the allergen can directly bind to the IgE antibodies already bound to the mast cells or basophils, triggering their activation.

 - The sensitization process is a crucial step in the development of Type I hypersensitivity reactions.
 Sensitized mast cells and basophils act as key players in the immediate response to allergens.
 Upon allergen re-exposure, the cross-linking of IgE antibodies on the mast cells and basophils leads to the degranulation of these cells, resulting in the release of various inflammatory mediators such as histamine, leukotrienes, and cytokines.
 This release of mediators contributes to the characteristic symptoms observed in allergic reactions, such as itching, swelling, and inflammation.

 - It’s important to note that sensitization occurs following the initial exposure to an allergen and subsequent production of specific IgE antibodies.
 Once an individual has been sensitized, they are at an increased risk of experiencing allergic reactions upon future encounters with the same allergen.
 Sensitization is a key component of the immune process underlying Type I hypersensitivity reactions.

 3. Shocking dose of antigen

-- When the same antigen (allergen) enters the same host for the second time, the antigen binds to the Fab region of IgE molecules on the surface of mast cells and basophils.
+- When an antigen (allergen) enters the body for the second time in a host that has previously been sensitized, a phenomenon known as the “shocking dose of antigen” can occur.
+During this process, the antigen cross-links with the Fab region of IgE molecules that are already bound to the surface of mast cells or basophils.

 4. Degranulation of mast cell